Aeration is the defined as “The process by which air is passed through, mixed with or dissolved in a liquid or substance.”

 Its main function is to provide sweetness within the marshmallow & to ensure the overall finished solids are high enough.
 Sugar is normally dissolved with the Syrup & Water in the cooking stage.
 If too much sugar is added to the recipe then the finished product can be “grainy “as the sugar crystallises out of solution.
 The balance of Sugar & Syrup is sometimes referred to the “doctor solids” & affects the overall finished texture

 The function of the stabiliser is to create a net within the foam as it is being aerated.
 As the stabiliser cools post aeration the net hardens & helps to trap the bubbles within the foam.
-Depending on the texture required will govern which type of stabiliser is used, examples of stabilisers used in Biscuit Marshmallow are:
+Depending on the texture required will govern which type of stabiliser is used, examples of stabilisers used in marshmallow biscuits:

 This comes in two types – Bovine (original Cow hide & bones) & Suilline (Pigskin).
 Bovine is more plentiful & hence cheaper, but it doesn’t have the same capacity to hold air as well as Suilline.
 Suilline thus gives higher whipping characteristics but with added costs.
 The strength of the gel is normally measured on a scale whose units are called Bloom, they normally range from 50 Bloom which is used as a fixative on camera films to 360 bloom which is use in the pharmaceutical / confectionery industries.